-Spencer’s Pro-Trump Shirt Makes Light Of Sexual Assault And Social Media Is Mad
+Spencer’s Pro-Trump Shirt Makes Light Of Sexual Assault, And Social Media Is Mad

-Spencer’s, also known as Spencer’s Gifts in the past, has people across social media upset on Monday, Jan.
-16. Donald Trump has constantly been making headlines when it comes to his ongoing tweets, controversial comments, and upcoming inauguration.
+Spencer’s, also known as Spencer’s Gifts, has people across social media upset on Monday, January 16.
+Donald Trump has constantly been making headlines when it comes to his ongoing tweets, controversial comments, and upcoming inauguration.
 The retailer just released a series of T-shirts that seem to poke light of his behavior.

-The lifestyle retail company has already sold-out of the pro-Trump T-shirt that blatantly reads, “Grab America by the P***y.”
-However, that doesn’t mean that all of the people aren’t entirely happy with the T-shirts.
+The lifestyle retail company has already sold out of the pro-Trump T-shirt that blatantly reads, “Grab America by the P***y.”
+However, that doesn’t mean everyone is entirely happy with the T-shirts.
 Many have taken to social media to speak out about Spencer’s decision to sell the shirts on Monday morning, reports the Daily Dot.

 In case anyone still needed a reason to never walk into a @Spencers again, this is proudly being displayed in the front of their PDX store. pic.twitter.com/jalMio7i9P